 - a.
-Establish clear data protection and retention policies with protocols for safeguarding information; - b.
-Ensure that data that is no longer in use are securely disposed of once customer consent is withdrawn or has expired within the data retention period required by law; - c.
-Ensure that the use access or storage of customer data for any purpose is as provided in the Regulatory Framework on Open Banking in Nigeria; and - d.
-Ensure that third parties storing customer data shall be equipped with well-defined capabilities to manage data acquired through Open Banking APIs, including capabilities to handle token-based authentication, consent management and data privacy.
+Establish clear data protection and retention policies with protocols for safeguarding information; - Ensure that data obtained for the purposes of open banking is retained for a minimum period of seven (7) years, except when legally bound; - c.
+Enable customer exercise right to revoke consent; - d.
+Ensure that the use access or storage of customer data for any purpose is as provided in the Regulatory Framework on Open Banking in Nigeria; - Ensure that third parties storing customer data shall be equipped with welldefined capabilities to manage data acquired through Open Banking APIs, including capabilities to handle token-based authentication, consent management and data privacy; and - f.
+Inform the customer on the process for handling redundant data and right to revoke consent, as part of the withdrawal process.